 In cybersecurity, it’s always best to proactively address these issues.
 The unappealing alternative is to wait for these issues to be flagged as a governance issue in the process of an audit, or worse, cause a security breach.

-At Smith and Howard, our Enterprise Risk practice provides strategic, actionable solutions that enable organizations to fulfill their fiduciary responsibilities.
+At Smith and Howard, our Cyber Risk Management + Compliance practice provides strategic, actionable solutions that enable organizations to fulfill their fiduciary responsibilities.
 The best first step is often a cyber risk assessment.
 These assessments identify key priorities and outline a path to addressing your organization’s most pressing issues.

 If you have any questions and would like to connect with a team member please call 404-874-6244 or contact an advisor below.CONTACT AN ADVISOR